March 2, 2019 9:00am-4:00pm

 MODERATOR SENAY ÖZDEMIR

 Entrepreneurial journalist Senay Özdemir has a vast breadth of experience spanning many different facets of the wine industry.
 After writing for multiple Dutch publications, she founded the women’s magazine SEN before moving to Austin to teach at UT’s School of Journalism.
 When she couldn’t source wines from her native country of Turkey, she began importing wine, and then went on to found a wine marketing agency called House of Red & White to promote winemaker’s untold stories.
-She is also a TEDx speaker, the executive producer of the first documentary about women leadership in the wine industry and she is currently organizing the first women in wine conference in Europe.
+She is also a TEDx speaker, the executive producer of the first documentary about women leadership in the wine industry and she is currently organizing the first Women in Wine Expo in Europe this spring.

 Shifting Paradigms in the Wine World